balapriyac/hashnode-blog-backup/ckxrn3ygg00umv6s1c93cdg6m.md

 First, I would recommend learning to review Mathematics in detail: Arithmetic, General Algebra, Calculus, Geometry, Trigonometry.
 I would then go in this order among many others: Plato, Aristotle, Descartes, Pascal, Kant, Nietsche, Levi-Strauss, Boltzmann, Poincaré, Markov, Lyapunov, Einstein, Shannon, and Turing.
 Then, the army of AI authors, yours truly included!

+**🎙️ Bala: Could you suggest a guest that you’d like to see in this interview series?**

+**Denis Rothman**: There are many great names I could recommend!
+However, I deeply admire Margaretta Colangelo.
+She is one of the greatest pragmatic thinkers of this generation and deserves more recognition.